pmilani/vumetr/README.md

 Copyright 2013 Paolo Milani.
 All rights reserved.

 Graphical reproduction of a VU meter.
-A VU meter is a real life electronic device used with analog audio signals.
+A VU meter is a real life electronic device used to monitor analog audio signals.
 The response of the needle is intentionally slow.
 The purpose is to show a indication of loudness as the human hearing perceives it.